 When and why to choose Agile?

-According to Forrester, Agile methodologies, especially Scrum, have become the de-facto method of software development for teams big and small.
-“Starting around 2009, Agile moved into the mainstream of software development methodologies with startling speed.
+According to Forrester, Agile methodologies, especially Scrum, have become the de facto method of software development for teams big and small.
+“Starting around 2009, Agile moved into the mainstream of software Agile development methodologies with startling speed.
 The demand for Agile is so great that it has broken through many potential barriers, including ones such as compliance.
 As year-to-year growth of Agile adoption continues, it’s clear that a lot of teams are seeing a lot of value in Agile,” stated Tom Grant, Senior Analyst at Forrester, in one of his posts.

 What does Agile constitute and how it works